oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 The following measures further reduce the chances of a successful attack:

+  * Suppress the Referer header by applying an appropriate Referrer Policy [@webappsec-referrer-policy] to the document (either as part of the "referrer" meta attribute or by setting a Referrer-Policy header).
+For example, the header `Referrer-Policy: no-referrer` in the response completely suppresses the Referer header in all requests originating from the resulting document.
+  * Use authorization code instead of response types causing access token issuance from the authorization endpoint.
   * Bind authorization code to a confidential client or PKCE challenge.
 In this case, the attacker lacks the secret to request the code exchange.